Skip to content

 --workdir ~/Projects/secure-api \

-• --allowed-agent — only these agents can load this workspace (repeatable)
+• --allowed-role — only these roles can load this workspace (repeatable)

-This is especially useful when one workspace should only be used with a very specific tool profile, such as a production-infra agent or a security-review agent.
+This is especially useful when one workspace should only be used with a very specific tool profile, such as a production-infra role or a security-review role.

 Terminal window